africa_dashboard.json…Can't load data file

 Opportunities — ranked across all countries

-Every tagged sector–country pair, sorted by absolute commercial scale in USD (imports + exports + EPM gap).
+Every tagged sector–country pair, sorted by total opportunity in USD (imports + untapped exports; current exports excluded — already realised).
 Unlike the per-country synthesis (which uses within-country log-ranks for relative prioritization), this view compares dollar opportunities head-to-head across the continent.
 Filter by country, product, size, or strategic angle to drill into the cross-country shortlist.

 Filters